-Danuta's work involves cutting up chickens, on a production line.
+Laima's work involved cutting up chickens, on a production line.

-She has to remove the legs, wings and breasts.
+She had to remove the legs, wings and breasts.

 After doing this work for a couple of years, both her hands became extremely painful.

-The doctor also said she has epicondylitis in one arm.
+The doctor also said she had epicondylitis in one arm.

-As a result, Danuta required carpal tunnel release operations.
+As a result, Laima underwent two carpal tunnel release operations.

 About the factory

-There are roughly 200 workers at the factory.
+There were roughly 200 workers at the factory.

-The vast majority are foreigners, including many Lithuanians, Poles and Portuguese.
+The vast majority were foreigners, including many Lithuanians, Poles and Portuguese.

-For cutting the chickens the company provides knives and cutting scissors.
+For cutting up the chickens, the company provided knives and scissors.

-When Danuta first started working at the factory, she was in the "packing shop", which is where the chickens are packed.
+When Laima first started working at the factory, she was in the "packing shop", which was where the chickens were packed.

-After that she was transferred to the "cutting shop", where there is a production line for cutting up chickens.
+After that, she was transferred to the "cutting shop", where there was a production line for cutting up chickens.

-The production line consists of a series of moving vertical poles.
+The production line consisted of a series of moving metal poles.

-This means that the chickens move past in a continuous moving line.
+This meant that the chickens moved past in a continuous moving line.